paolapersico1/cloud-chain/README.txt

 6. take note of the FileDigestOracle contract address
 7. go to the /cloud-chain/contracts folder, open the CloudSLA.sol file and replace the oracle address
 8. (to test the performance)
+	a. go to the /cloud-chain/test folder, open the cloudsla.js file and replace the oracle address
-	a. in the terminal, go to the /cloud-chain folder and execute "truffle test --network polygon"
+	b. in the terminal, go to the /cloud-chain folder and execute "truffle test --network polygon"